The Little Prince: Literary translations and printed editions

-As of April 2017, The Little Prince became the world's most translated non-religious book (into 300 languages) together with Italian novel The Adventures of Pinocchio.
+In April 2017, The Little Prince became the world's most translated non-religious book, with translations into 300 languages.
+This number had risen to 600 by November 2024.

 Katherine Woods (1886–1968) produced the first English translation of 1943, which was later joined by several other English translations.
 Her translation contained some errors.
-Mistranslations aside, one reviewer noted that Wood's almost "poetic" English translation has long been admired by many Little Prince lovers, who have spanned generations (it stayed in print until 2001), as her work maintains Saint-Exupéry's story-telling spirit and charm, if not its literal accuracy.
+Mistranslations aside, one reviewer noted that Woods's almost "poetic" English translation has long been admired by many Little Prince lovers, who have spanned generations, as her work maintains Saint-Exupéry's story-telling spirit and charm, if not its literal accuracy.
 As of 2019 at least seven additional English translations have been published: